 Money market accounts (MMAs) are unique savings vehicles that operate like a hybrid of savings and checking accounts.
 While there are exceptions, money market accounts typically earn at much higher rates than traditional savings accounts.
-In July 2019, money market account rates are averaging 0.408%, while savings accounts are averaging 0.281%.
+In August 2019, money market account rates averaged 0.399%, while savings accounts averaged 0.281%.

 Because of their competitive rates, money market accounts are a great option for those who are focused on maximizing savings.
 They’re also good accounts for people with high balances, as MMAs tend to require high deposits and balances.
 Plus, an extra feature that often distinguishes MMAs from savings accounts is the presence of a debit or ATM card or the ability to write checks with your account.
 Not all money market accounts have this feature, however, while others offer it upon request.
 This makes some money market accounts more convenient than a traditional savings account, for easier access to funds.

 Whether you’re looking for the highest rates, easy access or both, we’ve found the best money market accounts below.

 How we chose the best national money market accounts

 To find the best money market accounts, we looked at a few important factors:

 - High interest rate: We found the accounts with the highest APY from nationally available banks.

 - ATM access: ATM/debit card abilities set money market accounts apart from regular savings accounts.
 We looked for accounts that offered this feature for increased convenience.

 - Low to no fees: We also wanted to ensure you don’t pay exorbitant fees that can decrease your earnings on your accounts.